MatteoRenoldi/tracking.exposed/content/internal.md

 description: Internal page to remind collaborators how to contribute and report it in the website.
 ---

 ### Dear friend!
 If you did something for tracking.exposed: great!
-Sadly, the effort isn’t concluded until your action is adequately reported in the list of ‘analysis-and-publication’! is our piece of HTML documenting all the project’s success, and you should be there too.
-It doesn’t matter if only a 15 person attendee or if everyone was distracted.
-We should memorize each advocacy effort.
-Even an apparently meaningless event, after six months, take a different meaning.
+Sadly, the effort isn’t concluded until your contribution is adequately reported in the ‘analysis-and-publication’ list!
+It is our piece of HTML documenting all the project’s developments, and yours should be there too.
+It doesn’t matter if a handful of persons attended your event or if everyone was distracted.
+We should keep track of each advocacy effort.
+Even an apparently meaningless event, after six months, could acquire a different meaning.
 So please, for future references, and to better focus our energies in the future, record your contribution!

-**You've to edit** (or propose a pull request) to [this file on github](https://raw.githubusercontent.com/tracking-exposed/facebook.tracking.exposed/master/content/analysis-and-publications.md), which [become like a list of events](https://facebook.tracking.exposed/analysis-and-publications/) in the end.
+**You've to edit** (or propose a pull request) to [this file on github](https://raw.githubusercontent.com/tracking-exposed/facebook.tracking.exposed/master/content/analysis-and-publications.md), which [becomes like a list of events](https://facebook.tracking.exposed/analysis-and-publications/) in the end.

-As you can see, each entry has this format:
+Each entry has this format:

 ```
 resource